UKHomeOffice/design-system/CONTRIBUTING.md

 # Contributing to the Home Office Design System

 This design system is for everyone.
-It's purpose is to extend the [GOV.UK Design System](https://design-system.service.gov.uk/) with work specific to the Home Office.
+Its purpose is to extend the [GOV.UK Design System](https://design-system.service.gov.uk/) with work specific to the Home Office.
 Patterns or components that have a wider use will be contributed to the GOV.UK Design System so they can be used by delivery teams across government.

 ## How to contribute